sushantchoudhary/jcp-in-couroutines/README.md

-# Examples from Java concurrency in practice book, implemented with Kotlin and Coroutine.
+# Examples from Java concurrency in practice book, implemented with Kotlin and Coroutines.

 ## Work in progress...